SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

 Last but not lest, you can extend the reasoning process of a Race Assistant by connecting the rule engine to a GPT-based large language model.
 Please see [here](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Customizing-Assistants#reasoning-booster) for more information.

-## Execution of Scripts
+## Execution of Scripts by the Rule Engine

 When the rule engine is run as part of an Assistant, the *Execute* action and the *execute* predicate as documented above supports the execution of [Lua]() scripts in addition to executable files which can be run by Windows itself.
 A script must use the extensions ".script" or ".lua" to be identified.

 When this script is executed, the following global variables and functions are available:

-   - Arguments
+   - Arguments :: \<table\>

-     This is an array with all arguments passed to the script.
+     This table represents an array with all arguments passed to the script.

    - Assistant.Call(method :: \<string\>, p1, p2, ...)